scds/dmds23-24/README.md

 Contributions by the following individuals:
 - Workshop content created by the Sherman Center for Digital Scholarship
-- Content edited for online use by the Richie Motorgeanu
+- Content edited for online use by Richie Motorgeanu
 - Online pages created by Veronica Litt

 All content is made available under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).